maci1011/MaciAdminBundle/README.md

                     list: ['_preview', 'name', 'type'] # columns in list views, default is [] (= all fields)
                     relations:
                         items:
-                            # these options are inherited from the -section- config:
                             label: 'Image Items' #example
                             list: []
+                            config: # -relation- config, inherited from the -section- config:
                                 enabled: true
                                 roles: []
                                 sortable: false # if true, in this example allow to sort the 'media items' of an 'album'
                                 sort_field: 'position'
                                 actions: []
                                 trash: true
                                 trash_field: 'removed'
                                 uploadable: true
                                 upload_field: 'file'
-                    # these options are inherited from the -section- config:
+                    config: # -entity- config, inherited from the -section- config:
                         enabled: true
                         roles: []
                         sortable: false
                         sort_field: 'position'
                         actions: # default is []
                             list: 'AppBundle:Default:list.html.twig'
                             show:
                                 controller: 'appbundle.controller'
                                 template: 'AppBundle:Default:list.html.twig'
                             # actions are: list, show, new, trash, show, edit, relation, remove, uploader,
                             #   relations_list, relations_add, ('list' and 'add' for the sides of relations with multiple elements, like -MANY-toOne)
                             #   relations_show, relations_set ('list' and 'set' for the sides of relations with a single element, like -ONE-toMany),
                             #   relations_uploader (in this example this action can be used to directly upload some media in an album)
                         trash: true
                         trash_field: 'removed'
                         uploadable: true
                         upload_field: 'file'
                 media_item:
                     class: 'AppBundle:MediaItem'
                     bridges: 'media' # or ['media', ...] in this example allow to add directly media to an album
-            config:
-                dashboard: 'AppBundle:Default:media_dashboard.html.twig' # optional
-                # these options are inherited from the default inherited config:
+            config: # -section- config, inherited from the -default- config:
                 enabled: true
                 roles: [ROLE_ADMIN]
                 sortable: false